prevention-icon

 Location

-Subterranean termites nest and tunnel beneath the ground as they require moisture to survive.
-Drywood termites typically tunnel inside wood and aren’t known to dig in soil.
+Subterranean termites nest and tunnel beneath the ground, requiring moisture to survive.
+Drywood termites typically tunnel inside the wood and aren’t known to dig in the soil.

 Droppings